Joako360/osm2city/doc/manual/parameters.rst

                                                                      models reused in different places like a church model).
                                                                      For this to work ``PATH_TO_SCENERY`` must point to the TerraSync directory.

+OVERLAP_CHECK_BRIDGE_MIN_REMAINING              Integer    10        When a static bridge model intersect with a way, how much must at least be
+                                                                     left so the way is kept after intersection.
 =============================================   ========   =======   ==============================================================================

 Examples of overlap objects based on static objects at LSZS (light grey structures at bottom of buildings):